decrn/tilogics/ARTIFACT.md

 The primary artifact is a Coq project that implements the technical machinery discussed in the paper.

-The following tables relates concepts discussed in the paper to specific code in the Coq development.
+The following tables relate concepts discussed in the paper to specific code in the Coq development.

 ### Section 2: Overview